siananigans/wordle-leaderboard/README.md

   participant server
   participant wordleResultsEmail
   participant AaronEmail
-  server->>+wordleResultsEmail: do you have any emails from x, y, z? wordleResultsEmail-->>+server: Emails server->>wordleResultsEmail: Can I have yesterdays results? wordleResultsEmail-->>: Yesterdays results email. server->>wordleResultsEmail: Here are todays results
+  server->>wordleResultsEmail: do you have any emails from x, y, z? wordleResultsEmail-->>server: Emails server->>wordleResultsEmail: Can I have yesterdays results? wordleResultsEmail-->>: Yesterdays results email. server->>wordleResultsEmail: Here are todays results